Book In Advance

 Unlike walking, where peaks are great, on the trains they are bad news!
 Travelling during peak times is very expensive and should be avoided.
 However, if you're having a day trip walking you need to travel out in peak time, so here you should definitely split your tickets.

 That's because it's often most cost effective to look at separating out the worst peak time section of the journey as a different ticket - that way you won't pay peak time fare on the whole journey.

 So from Doncaster to get to London for 8:40am costs £99.50 Advance Single on LNER.
 Split the ticket at Grantham, and get Advance Singles from Doncaster to Grantham and then Grantham to London costs £74.50 ON THE SAME TRAIN.
 The only thing to note here is you may have to change seats at Grantham if you can't book the same seat for both tickets... but it is a saving of £25.

 On many long-distance routes, there are several train operators competing - and this is good for cheaper tickets.
 On the East Coast Mainline, for example for journeys between Doncaster and London Kings Cross, we could travel on either London North Eastern Railway, Grand Central or First Hull Trains.

-On other routes, like Birmingham to London, there are rival operators travelling over different lines - Virgin Trains run fast between Birmingham New Street and London Euston, while Chiltern travel semi-fast between Birmingham Snow Hill and London Marylebone.
+On other routes, like Birmingham to London, there are rival operators travelling over different lines - Avanti West Coast run fast between Birmingham New Street and London Euston, while Chiltern travel semi-fast between Birmingham Snow Hill and London Marylebone.
 There can also be other operators with slower services too - London Northwestern operate stopping services between Brum and London which only cost £10.00 but take more than 2 hours.